Femtonics/FemtoAPI/README.md

 To purchase FemtoAPI please contact sales@femtonics.eu.

 ## Documentation
+Documentation for this version (1.0) is not available anymore.
-To see full documentation please visit the [FemtoAPI](https://kb.femtonics.eu/display/SUP/FemtoAPI+1.0) page.
+To see full documentation for version 2.0 please visit the [FemtoAPI](https://femtonics.github.io/FemtoAPI) page.

 ## Disclaimer
 IN NO EVENT SHALL FEMTONICS BE LIABLE TO ANY PARTY FOR DIRECT, INDIRECT, SPECIAL,